By Adam Dick

 writing, often doing so by calling them names.
 Wikipedia even provides a

-long list of nicknames, many of them negative, that Trump has used for people.
+of nicknames, many of them negative, that Trump has used for people.

 Among the listed nicknames are multiple negative nicknames for people